Huafa withdrew from a land project and suffered a loss of 1.35 billion yuan.

 On July 15, Huafa Co., Ltd. issued a semi - annual performance forecast.
 In the first half of 2025, its sales amount was 50.22 billion yuan, a year - on - year increase of 11%, and the sales area was 1.898 million square meters, a year - on - year increase of 14%.

 However, despite the performance growth, it has fallen into the dilemma of "increasing revenue but not increasing profit".
-After preliminary calculation, Huafa Co., Ltd. estimates that its net profit attributable to the parent company's owners in the first half of 2025 will be approximately 168 million yuan, a year - on - year decrease of about 86.69%.
+After preliminary calculation, Huafa Co., Ltd. estimates that its net profit attributable to the owner of the parent company in the first half of 2025 will be about 168 million yuan, a year - on - year decrease of about 86.69%.

-Huafa Co., Ltd. explained that the main reason for the profit decline is that "the gross profit margin of real - estate project transfer has decreased year - on - year, and the company plans to make provisions for asset impairment for some projects based on the market situation."
+Huafa Co., Ltd. explained that the main reason for the profit decline is that "the gross profit margin of the real - estate project transfer has decreased year on year, and the company plans to make asset impairment provisions for some projects in combination with the market situation."